bartek/lua-learnit/introduction.md

 telling us in pretty plain English `unfinished string near...`, so that's pretty cool.

+You'll get better and better at reading these instroctions from Lua and the computer as we go on.

 Programming languages like Lua help us out here by telling us _Hey!
 You wrote bad code!_ when we do things like this, which we call _errors_, but we need to keep our eyes open, as it just makes our lives a bit easier.
 Let's fix that